 Are there kids meals available at table service restaurants?

-Yes, with the one exception of Victoria & Albert’s in the Grand Floridian (which is currently closed due to COVID), there are are children’s menus at all the Disney World table service restaurants.
+Yes, with the one exception of Victoria & Albert’s in the Grand Floridian, there are are children’s menus at all the Disney World table service restaurants.
+All guests must be at least age 10 and up to dine at Victoria & Albert’s.

 Did I hear something about little kids eating free?